Policies Pertaining to Graduate Admissions:

 The goal statement should establish a correlation between the goals of the graduate degree program and the applicant’s personal and professional goals.
 Note: MAT and M.Ed. applicants should base their personal statement on their teaching philosophy and leadership goals.
-These can both be uploaded within the online application or sent in after application submission by emailing it to email@example.com.
+These can both be uploaded within the online application or sent in after application submission by email to firstname.lastname@example.org.

 2. Current resume.

 Applicants may upload this directly within the application or email it to email@example.com.